WoW director admits game’s story has been a “weakness” but open to changing direction - Dexerto

 Both of these have been features of WoW’s competitor, Square Enix’s Final Fantasy XIV, for quite some time.

-Final Fantasy XIV director, Naoki Yoshida, has previously expressed his admiration for WoW, citing them not only as an inspiration but as a title which has informed his game’s development.
+Final Fantasy XIV director, Naoki Yoshida, has previously expressed his admiration for WoW, citing them not only as an inspiration but as a title that has informed his game’s development.

 Now, it seems like Hazzikostas and the WoW team are returning the favor and looking at what’s worked with other player bases to solve their narrative quandaries.